SadraSamadzadeh/noelliegallery/README.md

 - [ ] Add cute 404 page
 - [ ] Add album schema
 - [ ] Add album page using carousel
+- [ ] The main upload button first has to go through all the albums and when one chosen u can upload photo
+- [ ] Add fonts (w/ Roboto)
+- [ ] Add music
 <!-- - [ ] Analytics (posthog)
 - [ ] Ratelimiting (upstash) -->